dmbarbour/glas/docs/GlasApps.md

 * **c:send:(data:Value, over:ChannelRef)** - send a value over a channel.
 Return value is unit.
 * **c:recv:(from:ChannelRef)** - receive data from a channel.
 Return value is the data.
 Fails if no input available or if next input isn't data (try 'accept').
-* **c:attach:(over:ChannelRef, chan:NewChannelRef, mode:(copy|move|create))** - create a new channel, send a channel endpoint over another channel.Behavior varies depending on mode:
+* **c:attach:(over:ChannelRef, chan:ChannelRef, mode:(copy|move|bind))** - connect a channel over a channel.
+Behavior varies depending on mode:
- * *copy* - a copy of chan is sent (see 'copy')
+ * *copy* - a copy of 'chan' is sent (see 'copy')
- * *move* - chan is detached from calling process (see 'drop')
+ * *move* - 'chan' is detached from calling process. (attach copy then drop original)
- * *create* - new pipe created, move one end, bind other to chan which should be an unused ref.
+ * *bind* - a new channel is established, with one endpoint bound to 'chan'.
+Fails if 'chan' in use.
-* **c:accept:(from:ChannelRef, as:NewChannelRef)** - receive a channel endpoint, locally binding to the 'as' ChannelRef.
-Fails if no input available or if next input is data or if 'as' ref is already bound.
+* **c:accept:(from:ChannelRef, as:NewChannelRef)** - Receives a channel endpoint, binding to the 'as' channel.
+This will fail if the next input on the channel is not a channel (or not available), such that send/attach order is preserved at recv/accept.
-* **c:pipe:(with:ChannelRef, and:ChannelRef, mode:(copy|move|create))** - connect two channels such that future messages received on one channel are automatically forwarded to the other, and vice versa.
+* **c:pipe:(with:ChannelRef, and:ChannelRef, mode:(copy|move|bind))** - connect two channels such that future messages received on one channel are automatically forwarded to the other, and vice versa.
 This includes pending message and attached channels.
 Behavior varies depending on mode:
  * *copy* - a copy of the channels is connected; original refs can tap communications.
  * *move* - piped channels are detached from caller (see 'close'), managed by host system.
- * *create* - new pipe is created created, binding two refs.
-Forms a loopback connection.
+ * *bind* - new channel is created between two references.
+Fails if either ChannelRef is already in use.
 * **c:copy:(of:ChannelRef, as:ChannelRef)** - duplicate a channel and its future content.
 Both original and copy will recv/accept the same inputs in the same order (transitively copying subchannels).
 Messages sent to either channel are routed to the same destination.
 Send order is preserved for each copy independently, e.g. if a transaction copies A as B then sends over ABABAB, the receive order can be AAABBB or BBABAA depending on implementation details.
 * **c:drop:ChannelRef** - detach channel from calling process, enabling host to recycle associated resources.
 Indirectly observable via 'test'.
 * **c:test:ChannelRef** - Succeeds, returning unit, if the channel has any pending inputs or is still remotely connected.
 Otherwise fails.
 If the remote endpoint of a channel is copied, all copies must be dropped before 'test' will fail.